 The Society's savings and current account balances are marginally lower than its mortgage balances and excluding FLS funding, it has a relatively low level of wholesale funding compared to many of its peers.
-Its proportion of deposits and other borrowings not in the form of shares held by individuals, was 14.89% of share and deposit liabilities at 31 March 2017, but out of a total of £305 million, £190 million was related to drawdowns from the FLS, and over £90 million was from retail business customers, principally small and medium sized enterprises located within the Society's operating area.
+Its proportion of deposits and other borrowings not in the form of shares held by individuals, was 21.28% of share and deposit liabilities at 31 March 2018, but out of a total of £493 million, £320 million was related to drawdowns from the FLS and TFS (plus a further £40 million of FLS treasury bills held off balance sheet), and over £100 million was from retail business customers, principally small and medium sized enterprises located within the Society's operating area.
 This means that the Society's dependence upon the financial markets for funding is currently relatively limited.